hapax/hapax.github.io/assets/simple-physics.md

 This covers most of the cases we will be interested in!

+---

+**Exercise 13 (elephants).** (a) Fermi estimate how far you will walk in your lifetime.

+(b) There are around $4 \times 10^5$ elephants left in the world.
+Assuming they are distributed at random over the landmass of the globe, and you do not deviate when you spot an elephant, give a rough estimate of the probable number of elephant collisions over your lifetime.

+---

 *Running in the rain.*
 So far, we're imagining the colliding objects are stationary (or stationary on average).